 You know I’ve been diving into the world of Mexican cuisine, and that’s created my love for tamales.
-Dora Stone’s blog, Dora’s Table, is a wonderful source of inspiration.
-She’s a CIA trained chef and grew up in Mexico – and she’s vegan too.
+Dora Stone’s Vegan Potato Adobo Tamales from Vegan Tamales Unwrapped is the perfect recipe to start with.

 While it can be hard to find vegan tamales in traditional Mexican restaurants near me, they are easier to make than you’d think.